 The STEAM focus was the main reason we picked their last school, because both Ella and Ani have always really gravitated toward math and we wanted a school that would support that.

 But I didn’t want to just give Ella more workbooks – I wanted something that really made math fun and enjoyable for her.

 Enter Wonder Math.

-One of my readers was using it with her children and suggested to Wonderland Math that they reach out to me and I was immediately on board.
+One of my readers was using it with her children and suggested to Wonder Math that they reach out to me and I was immediately on board.

 Wonder Math is an online program designed for 2nd through 5th graders to be used as a weekly after-school program.

 You choose a time that works for you for about an hour once a week and you join 2-3 other students and a live tutor (it’s the same tutor each week, which I love because I think consistency is basically the key to success in every aspect of life).

 Each week, your squad and tutor go on a digital adventure using math to solve mysteries and complete team-based challenges.

 It’s a story-based curriculum and each child chooses a character to be each week.

 When you sign up, they also send you a box of materials that go along with it with manipulatives, flash cards, graph paper, and everything else you’ll need to solve the mysteries.